 Air Force Category 5 Criminal Offenses

 AFRS Instruction 36-2001, Air Force Recruiting, lists the below offenses as Category 5 Moral Offenses.
 This list is just a guide, however, and the Air Force will consider other violations of a similar nature, as well as traffic offenses, as a Category 5 offense.
-(Exception: The Air Force treats reckless or careless driving as a Category 4 offense).

 If the offense is for parking tickets, the Air Force counts only tickets written by law enforcement officers for parking in prohibited zones, regardless of the location.
 They don't count or document any overtime parking tickets and do not count any parking tickets issued by private security firms, campus police, or similar entities.

 - Crossing the yellow line, drifting left of center.

 - Driving uninsured vehicle.

 - Driving with expired plates or without plates.

 - Driving without license in possession.